SJSU-CADRE-CLASSES/SJSU_Art_195_F19/Artists/BryantSha/artist_statement.md

-*Monochromatic* is a collage of heavily edited found footage meant to immerse the viewer through color deficient eyes.
-It is a visual disorder that cannot be cured through conventional means but usually is not severe enough to hinder everyday life.
-As a colorblind myself, are the changes to color channels intentional?
-Or are they the result of someone who can't see certain colors communicating in a spectrum only they would understand.
+*Red, Yellow, Green?* is a collage of heavily exaggerated found footage meant to immerse the viewer through color deficient eyes.
+1 in 12 men are born with it while a measly 1 in 200 women are born with it.
+I myself suffer from mostly from red-green and blue-yellow.
+Although it rarely becomes severe enough to hinder day-to-day life, traffic lights are something I suffer from the most.
+Depending on time of day and distance, the lights can become indistinguishable.
+Its very hard to notice but if someone makes a comment about not being able to see colors as vividly as you, they're most likely colorblind.